nvim-neo-tree/neo-tree.nvim/README.md

 adding that when I get close to the first release.

-The first version of this plugin will provide a source for the file system and an interface to add user defined sources.
-Other sources that may be used include things like tags, treesitter or lsp document structures, git status, open buffers list, etc.
+The first version of this plugin will provide a source for the file system and establish the interface for other sources.
+Other sources that may include things like tags, treesitter or lsp document structures, git status, open buffers list, etc.

 ## Why?